TrueBlocks/trueblocks-core/src/README.md

 - [**The apps folder**](./apps/README.md): This folder contains source code for the primary applications that comprise the system.
 Some of this source code is open source and some is not.

 - [**The tools folder**](./tools/README.md): This folder contains open source code for a collection of simple command line tools.
-These tools, while useful, serve primarily as sample code for the libraries to help you understand how to use QuickBlocks.
+These tools, while useful, serve primarily as sample code for the libraries to help you understand how to use QBlocks.

 - [**The other folder**](./other/README.md): This folder contains various other documents such as installation instructions, FAQs, and other tools you may find useful.